 REPRESENTATIVE RESULTS:

 Figure 4 shows a representative example of the results obtained when protocol 1 was applied to a single subject (46 years old, female).
 PI was increased soon after having chewed (T7) both a hard (from 1.73 numb/s to 2.27 numb/s) and soft pellet (from 1.67 numb/s to 1.87 numb/s) (Figure 4A).
 However, 30 min later (T37), the increased performance persisted only for the hard pellet.
-On the other hand, both a lack of activity and the handgrip exercise had a negative effect on performance, which dropped from 1.73 numb/s to 1.67 numb/s and from 1.6 numb/s to 1.53 numb/s, with a tendency to recover recorded 30 min later, during the last experimental evaluation.
+On the other hand, both a lack of activity and the handgrip exercise had a negative effect on performance, which dropped from 1.73 numb/s to 1.67 numb/s and from 1.6 numb/s to 1.53 numb/s, with a tendency to recover observed 30 min later, during the last experimental evaluation.

 As observed in Figure 4B, qualitatively similar changes were observed for the task-related mydriasis.
 In this instance, measurements consisted of individual samples taken randomly when the subject was resting.
 During the haptic task, two samples were recorded, but the first was discarded.
-Alternatively, in the continuous acquisition mode of the instrument, 100 samples were recorded in 20 s, with the first 20–50 measurements disregarded, and the remaining were then averaged following the removal of blink artefacts (Figure 3).
-Individual samples closely reflect the average value, due to the fact that pupil size reaches a very stable level 2–5 s following the start of eye illumination at a constant level (Figure 3).
+Alternatively, in the continuous acquisition mode of the instrument, 100 samples were recorded in 20 s, with the first 20–50 measurements disregarded, and the remaining were then averaged following the removal of blink artefacts (Figure 2C,D).
+Individual samples closely reflect the average value, due to the fact that pupil size reaches a very stable level 4–10 s following the switching off of eye illumination (Figure 2C,D).
 Data illustrated in Figure 4 and Figure 5 have been replicated in a population of 30 subjects, and both the chewing- and handgrip-induced changes were statistically confirmed.
 On the other hand, when the subjects were not involved in any activity, there were no modifications in cognitive performance and mydriasis30 both at T7 and T37.

-Despite the fact that 1) performance and mydriasis were recorded in different tasks and 2) the 12 experimental points illustrated in Figure 5A,B were recorded on 4 separate days, it is remarkable that a strong correlation was observed between performance and task-related mydriasis (r = 0.939, p &lt; 0.0005, y = 1.166x - 0.417).
+Despite the fact that 1) performance and mydriasis were recorded in different tasks and 2) the 12 experimental points illustrated in Figure 5A,B were recorded on 4 separate days, it is remarkable that a strong correlation was observed between performance and task-related mydriasis (r = 0.939, p < 0.0005, y = 1.166x - 0.417).
 As can be inferred from Figure 5A, this relation was due to the modifications induced by chewing hard and soft pellets.
-Even more surprisingly, a correlation was evident also when the corresponding changes with respect to baseline values were considered (r = 0.924, p &lt; 0.001, y = 1.210x + 0.101; Figure 5B).
+Even more surprisingly, a correlation was evident also when the corresponding changes with respect to baseline values were considered (r = 0.924, p < 0.001, y = 1.210x + 0.101; Figure 5B).